aancw/leonids/_posts/2018-12-25-sickos-1-1-writeup.md

 define ('SECURE_TOKEN_EXPIRY', 900);  // 15 minutes
 ```

-From `/etc/passwd/` we know that **sickos** user is exist in this machine.
-Trying to su with credential from database connection.
+From `/etc/passwd/` we know that **sickos** user exists in this machine.
+Trying to su with a credential from the database connection.

 ```bash
 www-data@SickOs:/usr/lib/cgi-bin$ su sickos